 Here is a sampling of considerations if you are looking at joining one:

 - Blood is thicker than water.
 It makes zero difference where you stand in the seniority or capitalization table, you are not family, and there is a high chance you may experience a lack of fairness or professional treatment.

 - Family politics are unavoidable.
-Divorces and other marital issues, sibling rivalry, etc. are part of the daily politics of the business.
+Divorces and other marital issues, sibling rivalry, etc., are part of the business’s daily politics.
 The more senior you are, the more you will become part of it.
-I have seen family members start with doing a great job keeping it all business, but it never lasted.
+I have seen family members start by doing a great job keeping it all business, but it never lasted.

 - Family traditions.
 Family ways can infiltrate the business and become part of the operating procedure.
 That may be OK with the laws governing the business, but you may not think it is fair.

 There are a lot of family-run companies that treat their non-family employees with absolute respect.
 Families are aware of the issues above and work hard to keep them at bay.
 I have seen several companies with independent board-level committees to deal with arbitrating family issues within the business.
 For transparency, I worked for my father when I was a teenager, and he did not cut me any slack for being his son.
 Frankly, I think my father held me to a standard much higher than my peers, so I would not cause any embarrassment to the family.
 I have also witnessed several family-run companies that did reach an exit event (sale or merger, etc.) and shared the wealth generously with their employees.